jdmarr/pt-slam/README.md

 Modified: November 14th, 2017

 Python scripts for performing SLAM with an IMU-Lidar pair with a planar target environment.
 The use of planes makes the algorithm robust to poor initial extrinisic calibration between the sensors (i.e., a poor guess of the 6 degree of freedom spatial transform between them).
+The included sensor data is simulated, and contains simulated IMU bias like what is seen in the real-world.
+The algorithm demonstrates the improvement obtained from SLAM over the poor trajectory estimate we would get from simply integrating IMU data (dead-reckoning).

 The planar SLAM algorithm is based on the following paper: